Khan/aphrodite/README.md

 Aphrodite will ensure that `@keyframes` rules are never duplicated, no matter how many times a given rule is referenced.

-# Use without React
+### Without React

 Aphrodite was built with React in mind, but does not depend on React.
-Here, you can see it used with [Web Components][webcomponents]:
+Here, you can see it used with [Web Components](http://w3c.github.io/webcomponents/spec/custom):

 ```js
 import { StyleSheet, css } from 'aphrodite';